mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 ---
 title: "Getting the Hang of Instruction Tuning"
-date: 2024-11-24
+date: 2024-11-25
-draft: true
+draft: false
 hideToc: false
-summary: "A hands-on programming tutorial of instruction tuning.
-This enables us to take a base Gemma 2B model and fine-tune it on Alpaca dataset to follow user instructions."
+summary: "A hands-on programming tutorial of instruction tuning: I take a base Gemma 2B model and fine-tune it on the Alpaca dataset on a small GPU; this enables the model to follow user instructions."
 tags: [language models, tutorial]
 ---